geeklearningio/gl-angular-configuration/README.md

 # How to use

 ## Dynamically load the configuration.json file (optional)
+Add a `configuration.json` file at the root of your project.
-remove the automatic bootstrap of your angular app.
+Remove the automatic bootstrap of your angular app.
 You can do it by Removing the `ng-app` tag of your `index.html` file.
 It will allow you to boostrap it manually after the json has been loaded.
 ```
 <html ng-app="testApp">